Last Updated on April 16, 2026 by Kieran Beckles

 You can decide which recipes you’d like to include before you get your subscription price and complete the purchase.

 The food arrives frozen, and you’ll need to make space in the freezer to store the majority of the meal pouches, but keep a few packets in the fridge.
+The Farmer’s Dog provide a meal container in your first delivery, which makes storing the defrosted pouches less messier.

 I like that The Farmer’s Dog label each dog’s meal packets to follow through on the tailored element of their business.
 They’ve also got portion guidelines.